ethancoyle7/Software-Engineering/README.md

 # BootScene
-### Inside of the boot scene, all of the assests and sprite sheets and sounds are loaded into the game
+### Inside of the boot scene, all of the assets and sprite sheets and sounds are loaded into the game
 ### This is the second scene of the game after the user successfully logins into the game or creates and account and logins in
-### Once all the assests are loaded up into the game, the game will then transition to the Title Scene
+### Once all the assets are loaded up into the game, the game will then transition to the Title Scene

 # Title Scene